SanjanaYasna/ParEval_amt/README.md

 This repo contains the Parallel Code Evaluation (ParEval) Benchmark for evaluating the ability of Large Language Models to write parallel code.
 See the [ParEval Leaderboard](https://pssg.cs.umd.edu/blog/2024/pareval/) for up-to-date results on different LLMs.
+We have extended this to include testing for HPX and Legion generation, and in addition translation from HPX -> Legion

 ## Overview